Exemptions on Teen Provisional Driver License

 SCHOOL-RELATED ACTIVITIES

-California recognizes the importance of education and school-related activities.
-Teenagers with provisional licenses are exempt from curfew restrictions when driving to or from school events, including school-sponsored sports, dances, and other extracurricular activities.
-This exemption encourages students to engage in educational and social activities without being constrained by curfew hours.
+California values education and school-related activities, allowing teenagers with provisional licenses to drive during curfew hours for school events such as sports, dances, and extracurricular activities.
+This exemption enables students to participate fully in educational and social opportunities without being limited by curfew restrictions.

-Requirements: Teens seeking this exemption must demonstrate a genuine need to drive to school-related activities during restricted hours.
-The law requires that you must carry a signed note explaining why you must drive and when the necessity will end.
-The note must be signed by your school principal, dean, or designee, and include a reason for the school or school-authorized activity and probable date when the activity will end.
+Requirements: To qualify for this exemption, teens must show a valid need to drive to school-related activities during restricted hours.
+They must carry a signed note that explains the reason for driving and specifies when the necessity will end.
+The note must be signed by the school principal, dean, or their designee and include details about the school event or activity and the expected end date.

 Provisional Driver License Exemption for